MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mac-jamfpro-policies.md

     **General**
     - Name: MDATP MDAV - grant Full Disk Access to EDR and AV
-    - Description: On macOS Catalina or newer, the new Privacy Preferences Policy Control
+    - Description: On macOS Catalina or newer, the new Privacy Preferences Policy Control >>>MO - CHANGE TO BIG SUR OR LATER?
     - Category: None
     - Distribution method: Install Automatically
     - Level: Computer level